Asset Publisher

 PRESS RELEASE

-Consob has ordered the black-out of 5 new websites that offer financial services illegally.
+Consob has ordered the black-out of 8 new websites promoting or providing financial services illegally.

 The Authority availed itself of the powers deriving from the "Decreto crescita" ("Growth Decree"; Law no. 58 of 28 June 2019, Article no. 36, paragraph 2-terdecies), on the basis of which Consob can order Internet service providers to block access from Italy to websites offering financial services without the proper authorization.